mattmakai/fullstackpython.com/content/pages/02-development-environments/19-git.markdown

 centralized models previously provided by [Subversion](/apache-subversion.html) and [CVS](https://www.nongnu.org/cvs/).
-Files would need to be "checked out" over the network by a single person at a time while she was woring.
+Files would need to be "checked out" over the network by a single person at a time while she was working.
 The network transfer speed as well as the blocking check out model became a significant bottleneck, especially for large development teams.